Do they really expect a systematic review?

 Bibliographic databases are the best resources to use as they allow structured searches using both text and subject indexing, and allow you to save your search strategies and search results easily.
 Selection of databases and resources will depend on your topic -- be sure to refer to your Subject Guide and the E-resources Guide.

-Remember there is a difference between databases (eg MEDLINE, CINAHL Plus) and the search interfaces that host them (eg Ovid, EBSCO).
+Remember there is a difference between databases (eg MEDLINE, CINAHL Complete) and the search interfaces that host them (eg Ovid, EBSCO).
 Different databases may be available to search via the same search interface (for instance you can search MEDLINE, EMBASE and PsycINFO databases via Ovid) and then there is no need to search them via other interfaces.

 Ideally your systematic review should cover published and unpublished literature in order to avoid publication bias.
 The unpublished literature is sometimes referred to as grey literature (see the links below).
 If time and resources allow you should include such literature in your search.